Intermittent fasting by age chart — explained by Simple

 Whew.
 It’s a lot.

 That busy lifestyle is a key factor when you’re finding an intermittent fasting schedule that works for you.
-Whichever fasting plan gives you sufficient time and space to eat and nourish that busy body and mind — without adding more stress to your life — that’s the winner.
+Whichever fasting schedule gives you sufficient time and space to eat and nourish that busy body and mind — without adding more stress to your life — that’s the winner.

 Perhaps 16:8 could be a good fit in general.
 Or maybe 14:10.
 Again, taking a manual approach where you flex your fasting window to fit the needs of your day will likely work best.

-Why not try our SIMPLE quiz, and use the app to get your fasting schedule set up?
+Why not try our Simple quiz and use the app to get your fasting schedule set up?
 You’ll be able to control how long you fast each day, and it’ll help you keep track of where you’re at each day (that’s one less thing to remember!).

 If you’re in the 45–60 age group